Rhett Warrener: Personal

 Heavily involved in the community, Warrener was recognized by the Flames on several occasions for his charitable endeavours.
 He purchased a luxury suite to bring kids otherwise unable to attend to Flames and Calgary Hitmen games and supported numerous community charities, including the Alberta Children's Hospital and KidSport.
 The team named him winner of the Ralph T. Scurfield Humanitarian Award as the Flames' player who "best exemplifies the qualities of perseverance, determination and leadership on the ice, combined with dedication to community service" in both 2006 and 2007.
 Additionally, he was named the team's nominee for the 2008 King Clancy Memorial Trophy leadership on and off the ice.

 Warrener, who was born in Shaunavon, Saskatchewan, and his wife Christina, a native of Buffalo, continue to live in Calgary.
 The couple have two sons.
 Unsatisfied in his role as a scout, Warrener left the game for a time.
 He returned to the sport as a broadcaster, appearing as an intermission panelist for the team's television broadcasts and joining Sportsnet 960 radio for a weekly segment called "Warrener Wednesdays".
 He parlayed his weekly guest spot into a daily co-host position on the station's morning show.
 As a co-host Warrener made a strong impact in the Calgary community supporting many charity events.
 In spring 2019 he decided to leave radio in order to rejoin the Flames organization in a player development role.

-Starting in October 2024, Rhett, along with his former Sportsnet 960 pals, Dean "Boomer" Molberg and Ryan Pinder started their own podcast which is part of the Nation Network called Barn Burner.
+Starting in October 2024, Rhett, along with his former Sportsnet 960 colleagues, Dean "Boomer" Molberg and Ryan Pinder started their own podcast which is part of the Nation Network called Barn Burner.

 Along with Mike Commodore, he played a role in Paul Brandt's music video, "Convoy", as a truck driver.